ElijahStory/Lab6-Elijah-Story/README.md

 <img src="images/button-diagram.jpg" width = 640>

 ## #4
 - Below is my plan for a lantern.
 I am going to use paper mache to cover a balloon to form a cover for the LED and wiring.
 I am using tissue paper to keep the walls thin for the light to pass through.
+There will be two wires passing through the dome that run to the arduino.
 <img src="images/lantren-design.jpg" height = 640>